b4rtaz/distributed-llama/README.md

 # Distributed Llama

 Run LLMs on weak devices or make powerful devices even more powerful by distributing the workload.
+This project proves that it's possible split the workload of LLMs across multiple devices and achieve a significant speedup.

+Currently the project is only optimized for ARM CPUs.

+This project was initiated based on the [llama.c](https://github.com/karpathy/llama2.c) repository.
+Big thanks to [@karpathy](https://github.com/karpathy) and other contributors.
+Most ARM optimizations come from the [llama2.cpp](https://github.com/ggerganov/llama.cpp) project.

+Known limitations:
+* You can run Dllama only on 1, 2, 4...
+2^n devices.

 ## 📊 Measurements